 Planeta winery- Vittoria

-One of five Planeta wineries in Sicily, the Dorilli estate in Vittoria was established by renovating a country home (which you can stay in), restoring wine rooms and replanting vines.
+One of five Planeta wineries in Sicily, the Dorilli estate in Vittoria was established by renovating a country home (which you can stay in), restoring the wine rooms and replanting vines.
 Split into two vineyards: Dorrili and Mogli, the two are cultivated only by the Nero d’Avola and Frappato grape.

 Light red sand is abundant and leaves an aromatic cherry profile in Cersauolo di Vittoria wine which is produced here and is the first and only wine in Sicily to obtain the denomination of DOCG.

 Antica Dolceria Bonajuto is the oldest chocolate factory in Sicily and is well into its 6th generation.
-Being part of the Spanish kingdom meant that Sicily was one of the first recipient of food imports from South America and chocolate was left behind in Modica some 500 years ago.
+Being part of the Spanish kingdom meant that Sicily was one of the first recipients of food imports from South America and chocolate was left behind in Modica some 500 years ago.
 This union was very important in establishing the chocolate as we know today and its generally agreed that Sicily was the first to introduce sugar to chocolate.
 The factory still makes chocolate as they did 150 years ago when it opened.

 Provola Ragusana- Ragusa

 One of the oldest cheeses produced on the island, Provola Ragusana is a semi hard cheese made with milk from the Modicana cow and part of the Slow Food Presidium.

 Apart from the honey-hued towns of Ragusa and Modica you can experience on the baroque train journey, Scicli is the third UNESCO World Heritage site in the region.
 Situated southwest of Modica, Scicli is authentic, up-and-coming, relaxed and like all other towns of the region, a showpiece of baroque style.
 The town makes regular cameos on the famed TV series Inspector Montalbano.